After your animal's spay or neuter surgery, you'll want to provide the following care at home:

 - Pets under four months of age should eat as soon as you get home.
 If your pet does not eat his/her regular food, try feeding canned or baby food to entice him/her to eat.

 - No swimming or bathing allowed for ten (10) days after surgery.

 - Do not permit any rough handling or exercise of your pet by anyone for seven days.

 - Be especially careful to warn children not to touch the pet's stomach.

 - Discourage biting, scratching, or licking at the incision site; it can cause a great deal of inflammation or oozing around the site.
-If your pet is licking at the incision, please use the e-collar that has been dispensed or return to the clinic to obtain one.
+If your pet is licking at the incision, please use the cone that has been dispensed or return to the clinic to obtain one.

 - For male cats, use newspaper instead of litter for the first 24 hours after surgery.

 On occasion, an animal may experience side effects following spay or neuter surgery; here are a few things to watch for:

 - Cat owners will notice some head bobbing and weaving, and your cat's eyes may have a glassy appearance.
 S/he may also be a little quiet but should return to normal the next day.

 - Dog owners may notice that their dog shivers, trembles, or salivates.
 Your dog may break his/her housetraining so you may want to keep him/her confined to the bathroom or kitchen until the anesthetic has worn off.